kesquerra/animalcrossing_db/README.md

-# CS 340 Animal Crossing: New Horizons
+# Animal Crossing: New Horizons Database